pylabview/supportdoc-rag-chatbot/README.md

 - vector artifact path, and
 - snapshot ID when available.

-The row-mapping artifact stores the chunk IDs in row order so the FAISS index can stay focused on vector search while chunk provenance remains in the original `chunks.jsonl` artifact.
+The row-mapping artifact stores the chunk IDs in row order, so the FAISS index can focus on vector search while chunk provenance remains in the original `chunks.jsonl` artifact.

 ---